dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 ```bash
 docker run -d -p 3000:3000 -e "MONGODB_CONNECTION_STRING=mongodb://node-scores:12345678@node-scores.documents.azure.com:10255/?ssl=true&replicaSet=globaldb" --name leaderoardsapi username/azurefunctionsnodeleaderboards:0.1
 ```

 Don't forget to set your correct CosmosDB connection string and your Docker image name.

 - To see how you can host your Docker image on Azure Web App for Containers, check [here](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image)
 - To create a managed Kubernetes Azure Container Service (AKS) cluster, check [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)

+You can find some Docker build commands on `various/docker.sh` whereas you can find a Kubernetes deployment YAML file on `various/kubedeploy.yaml`.

 ## Unity client